BV 222 V2

 The only other aftermarket product that I'm aware of for this kit is an Eduard photoetch kit for the ignition harnesses for the engines.

 Though large, this is a very nicely detailed and

 engineered kit.
 Due to its size it may be a challenge to handle during

 assembly.
 The radar antenna supplied are a bit out of scale but if

 molded any smaller they would be too delicate.
 Depending on how things

 go I may take a stab at scratch building some from fine wire.
-I suspect the kit
+I suspect

 Links to kit build or reviews